A look back at what I have learned from writing, starting in high school, with a focus on the last seven years working on the SKMurphy blog.

 “Authenticity is the new bullshit.”

-I try to write as I speak and think, only better because I can revise.
-I still have over 700 drafts of partially complete posts, a testament to my commitment or quality, perfectionism, or inability to finish something beyond the initial rush of enthusiasm and distraction of newer and more alluring projects.
+I try to write as I speak and think–only better because I can revise.
+I still have over 700 drafts of partially complete posts, a testament to my commitment to quality, my perfectionism, and my inability to finish something beyond the initial rush of enthusiasm and distraction of newer and more alluring projects.

 For the most part I write a blog in response to:

 - a question from a client, or a prospective client

 - a question in an on-line forum (and will often post my first draft as an answer there),

 - a new insight into a past experience,